-The Transaction Recovery Service is designed to gracefully handle transaction recovery after a crash.
-BEA recommends that you attempt to restart a crashed server and allow the Transaction Recovery Service to handle incomplete transactions, rather than migrate the Transaction Recovery Service to another server.
-However, if you anticipate that the server will be unavailable for an unacceptable length of time, you can migrate the Transaction Recovery Service to another service so that the backup server can complete transaction work for the failed server.
+The transaction recovery service is designed to gracefully handle transaction recovery after a crash.
+Oracle recommends that you attempt to restart a crashed server and allow the transaction recovery service to handle incomplete transactions, rather than migrate the transaction recovery service to another server.
+However, if you anticipate that the server will be unavailable for an unacceptable length of time, you can migrate the transaction recovery service to another service so that the backup server can complete transaction work for the failed server.

 The server that you select must have access to the default persistent store (transaction log files) for the current server.
 The selected server will perform the transaction recovery process for the failed server.